FixFaxt/fseRESTApi/README.md

 - PUT /api/bookings/{id} – Buchung bearbeiten (z.
 B. Zeit ändern, falls verfügbar).
 - DELETE /api/bookings/{id} – Buchung stornieren.
 - GET /api/bookings/room/{roomId} – Alle Buchungen für einen Raum.

+## Authorization with Postman
+### No current user
+- Use "No Auth" option in "Authorization"-Tab
+- POST /api/register - Body with user data

+### With existing user
+- Use "Basic Auth" option in "Authorization"-Tab
+- Enter Username (Email) and Password for current user
+- Depending on the role you will have access to different endpoints